khaefeli/edgeos_fiber7/README.md

 Optimized for 1Gbit WAN to LAN performance :rocket: Multiple VLANs to create a secure _#CHFreeWifi_ setup.

 :warning: *Warning*: dont copy/paste.
-It will enable power-over-ethernet and could break our network devices.
+It will enable power-over-ethernet and could break your network devices.

 ## Hardware